Charles Robinson (referee)

-Charles Shane Robinson (born July 2, 1964) is an American professional wrestling senior referee and former professional wrestler.
-He is currently signed to WWE on the SmackDown brand.
+Charles Shane Robinson (born July 2, 1964) is an American professional wrestling senior referee, ring crew member and former professional wrestler.
+He is signed to WWE on the SmackDown brand.

-Robinson made his wrestling debut in 1995 for Pro Wrestling Federation (PWF) as a photographer and later the referee.
-He signed with World Championship Wrestling (WCW) in 1997 and was described as "Little Naitch" as part of the Four Horsemen stable.
-When WCW closed in 2001, he was hired by the World Wrestling Federation (WWF) and was initially one of the referees of the villainous The Alliance stable.
-After The Alliance disbanded, he became one of the company's longest active tenured referees and is part of the ring crew.
-Robinson is known and praised for refereeing many women's matches.
+Robinson debuted in 1995 as a photographer before signing with World Championship Wrestling (WCW) in 1997.
+During his WCW run, he was referred to as "Little Naitch", as a jab to Ric Flair.
+When WCW's assets were sold to the World Wrestling Federation in 2001, he debuted as an evil referee within The Alliance.
+After The Alliance was disbanded, he became the main referee for the SmackDown brand in 2002.
+Robinson became the brand's senior referee following the departure of Mike Chioda in 2020.

 Professional wrestling career

 Pro Wrestling Federation (1995–1997)

 While growing up, Robinson idolized NWA superstar Ric Flair.
 He also studied NWA referee Tommy Young in order to hone his mannerisms as a referee.
 His professional wrestling career began when he joined the Pro Wrestling Federation (PWF) as a photographer in 1995.
 After being used as a special guest referee in 1995, he later became a full-time referee for the PWF.